Ramona Campus

 - Enclosures for mammals are spacious and comfortable, allowing orphaned youngsters and injured adults to get plenty of exercise and same-species companionship with minimal human contact.

-- The center is among the four licensed bear rehabilitation centers in California.
+- The center is among the three currently licensed bear rehabilitation centers in California.

-- The Ramona Wildlife Center is home to 19 ambassador animals, including bobcats, more than a dozen Channel Island cats and a 49-year-old pygmy hippo named Hannah Shirley.
+- The Ramona Wildlife Center is home to 12 ambassador animals, including a 49-year-old pygmy hippo named Hannah Shirley.
 Her 13,000-square-foot paddock includes a swimming pool!

 Visit Us